 Sick of New York, he moved to Austin, Texas for three years, and started doing a regular comic strip entitled “Rollo & Me” for Tattoo Artist Magazine.
 Illustrations for Black Static Magazine, and This is Horror followed suit.

 His first novel, The Black Seas of Infinity, was published by Anarchy Books in 2011, and he started an illustrated calendar featuring a variety of artists.
 Deadite Press released the first book with a cover by Dan, a novel entitled “The Sopaths” by Piers Anthony.

 A limited edition chapbook “Christmas Is Cancelled” came out courtesy of Splatterpunk in 2013, and in 2014 he started columns for Tattoo Revue and Skin Art magazines that lasted for a 3 year span.

 A reissue of his debut novel was released by Permuted Press in April 2015, as well as a collection of his short stories entitled “Down Highways In The Dark…By Demons Driven” in August of the same year.

 He continued his work for independent magazines, doing art for Red Door Magazine, The Horror Zine, Litro Magazine, a slew of books by the imprint Out Of Step, and every issue so far of the British horror zine Splatterpunk.
-The books “Splatterpunks Not Dead”, “Splatterpunk Fighting Back”, “Past Indiscretions-The very best of Splatterpunk Magazine”, Insatiable, and a joint series by Marc Anthony May entitled “The Red Death” and “The Flood” all featured his work.
-His third book, “The End of the World” debuted in March of this year, and he’s currently writing short stories, the latest of which, “Watching the World Burn”, is available on Amazon.
+The books “Splatterpunks Not Dead“, “Splatterpunk Fighting Back“, “Past Indiscretions-The very best of Splatterpunk Magazine“, Insatiable, Bloodstains, and a joint series by Marc Anthony May entitled “The Red Death” and “The Flood” all featured his work.
+His third book, “The End of the World” debuted in March of this year, and he’s currently writing short stories, the latest of which, “Watching the World Burn“, and “Fort Bragg” are available on Amazon.